photos by Mel Ponder and Chantel Baker

 Young Native Women's Leadership Academy

-The Academy includes two days of challenging and invigorating leadership training, followed by a third day for sightseeing and travel.
+Each year, the Youth Academy prepares the next generation of women Native leaders by combining cultural values with modern tools and services.
+Young Native women who are seniors in high school through their final year are invited to participate.
+The Academy includes two days of challenging and invigorating leadership training.
 Young women attendees push their minds and spirits to new limits through debate and discussion with their peers under the guidance and instruction of honored elders and national experts in their fields.
 Young women leave transformed, empowered, and prepared to make a positive difference in their communities.

 Only complete applications will be considered.
 Applications will be evaluated on the applicant’s potential for leadership and commitment to Native service.

 Applicants must be 18 or older.

 Selected applicants are responsible for their own transportation to and from the conference.
 Rides from nearby airports or city centers may be available.

 Participants will be paired up to share their hotel room.

 Participants are expected to engage fully in the two night, three day session, including introductions, workshops, presentations, and during the Native Women's Leadership Forum.

 We use an inclusive definition of “woman” and “female” and we welcome trans women, genderqueer women, and non-binary people who are significantly female-identified.